abhi25819/Ruby/README.md

 # Ruby
-Site for selling jewelry made of ruby (made during django training)
+Site for selling jewelry made of ruby